centria/cs-exercises-20/README.md

 ```

 #### Exercise_12
-* CrEate a program, that asks the user for an integer.
+* create a program, that asks the user for an integer.
 After user input, the program will print the integer.
 Example prints:

 ```console
 Give a number!